Arc of Infinity: Production

 The working titles for this story were The Time of Neman and The Time of Omega.
-For Parts One and Two, the character of Omega was credited as "The Renegade" on the end credits.
-Colin Baker stated on Doctor Who: The Colin Baker Years video that John Nathan-Turner believed his performance was a little arch, and therefore gave him the nickname of Archie.
+For the 20th anniversary season, the production team chose to feature returning elements; Omega previously appeared in The Three Doctors (1972-1973).
+For Parts One and Two, the character of Omega was credited as "The Renegade" on the end credits, so as not to spoil the reveal.

 Substantial portions of the story were filmed on location in Amsterdam.
 This was only the second time the show had filmed outside of Britain.
 John Nathan-Turner hoped to repeat the success of the first story filmed overseas, City of Death (1979).
 Amsterdam was chosen both because the BBC had recently developed contacts there and because it was cheap to arrange travel and hotel accommodations.
-Story writer Johnny Bryne had some trouble at first because the producers wanted a plot that made the Amsterdam setting a key factor in the course of events, rather than him just happening to be there.
+Story writer Johnny Byrne had some trouble at first because the producers wanted a plot that made the Amsterdam setting a key factor in the course of events, rather than him just happening to be there.

-Part One was broadcast on a Monday in contrast to the rest of this season's episodes, which were all transmitted on consecutive Tuesday and Wednesday evenings.

 Cast notes

 The story features a guest appearance by Michael Gough (who had previously played the Celestial Toymaker in the story of the same name).
 Leonard Sachs previously played Admiral Gaspard de Coligny in The Massacre of St Bartholomew's Eve (1966).
 Ian Collier previously played Stuart Hyde in The Time Monster (1972).

 Colin Baker (who would later portray the Sixth Doctor) appeared in the serial as Commander Maxil.
 It was his performance in this role (which, according to Baker, producer John Nathan-Turner repeatedly told him to "tone down") that first brought him to the attention of the production office.
 Shortly after the production, the Assistant Floor Manager on the serial, Lynn Richards, invited Colin Baker to her wedding reception.
-Amongst the other guests were Ron Jones, Peter Davison, Sarah Sutton, Eric Saward, John Nathan-Turner and Gary Downie.
 Baker has said in a number of interviews that his entertaining form at the party directly led to his being cast as the Sixth Doctor the following year.
-Baker reprised the role of Maxil as an uncredited cameo in the 2006 Big Finish Productions audio play Gallifrey: Appropriation.
+Baker reprised the role of Maxil as a cameo in the 2006 Big Finish Productions audio play Gallifrey: Appropriation.
+Colin Baker stated on Doctor Who: The Colin Baker Years video that John Nathan-Turner believed his performance was a little arch, and therefore gave him the nickname of Archie.

 Elspet Gray, who played Thalia, later played Hera in the audio play Immortal Beloved.
-Her character's name is shared with the Greek Muse of comedy.
-At the Fifth Element convention in London in February 2010, Alastair Cumming (who played Colin Frazer) explained that he is not related to Fiona Cumming (director of the Fifth Doctor serials Castrovalva (1982), Snakedance, Enlightenment (both 1983) and Planet of Fire (1984)), despite frequent reports that she is his mother.
+At the Fifth Element convention in London in February 2010, Alastair Cumming (who played Colin Frazer) explained that he is not related to Fiona Cumming (director of the Fifth Doctor serials Castrovalva (1982), Snakedance, Enlightenment (both 1983) and Planet of Fire (1984)), despite frequent reports that she was his mother.